-- Prior to the commencement of the extended Spent Potlining Material Processing Trial, the Applicant must: a) obtain an updated EPL allowing the Spent Potlining Material Processing Trial to proceed; and b) notify the Planning, Council and EPA's Regional Manager Hunter in writing, 1 week prior to the commencement of the trial and within 2 days of the conclusion of the trial. - 10A.
-Prior to the commencement of the DA-86-04-01 Mod 8, the Applicant must: - obtain an updated EPL allowing DA-86-04-01 Mod 8 to proceed; and a) - b) notify the Planning Secretary, Council and the EPA's Regional Manager Hunter in writing, 1 week prior to the commencement of DA-86-04-01 Mod 8 and within 2 days of the conclusion of the trial.
+- (a) obtain an updated EPL allowing the Spent Potlining Material Processing Trial to proceed; and - (b) notify the Planning, Council and EPA's Regional Manager Hunter in writing, 1 week prior to the commencement of the trial and within 2 days of the conclusion of the trial.

+10A.
+Prior to the commencement of the DA-86-04-01 MOD 8, the applicant must:

+- (a) obtain an updated EPL allowing DA-86-04-01 Mod 8 to proceed; and - (b) notify the Planning Secretary, Council and the EPA's Regional Manager Hunter in writing, 1 week prior to the commencement of DA-86-04-01 Mod 8 and within 2 days of the conclusion of the trial.